-Kinematics of Mechanisms and Machines Prof. Anirvan Dasgupta Department of Mechanical Engineering Indian Institute of Technology, Kharagpur
+Mechanism and Robot Kinematics Prof. Anirvan Dasgupta Department of Mechanical Engineering Indian Institute of Technology, Kharagpur

-Lecture - 25 Analytical Velocity Analysis - II
+Lecture - 27 Velocity Analysis: Analytical Approach - II

-We are going to discuss further on the Velocity Analysis Problem in today's lecture.
+We are going to discuss further on the velocity analysis problem in today's lecture.
 We are following the analytical approach which is based on the displacement relations, displacement input output relations from where we are deriving the velocity relations.
-So, this analytical approach we are now going to look at, we are going to apply to another kinematic chain which is the 3R1P chain of type 1.
+So, this analytical approach we are now going to look at we are going to apply to another kinematic chain, which is the 3R1P chain of type 1.

 Overview

 •Velocity analysis problem

 Analytical approach

 •Example of 3R1P chain - I

+IT KHARAGPUR OPTEL ONLINE CERTIFICATION COURSES

-So, to give you the overview of, what we are going to discuss in this lecture.
-I am going to take the analytical approach for velocity analysis with the example of the 3R1P chain of type 1.
+So, to give you the overview of what we are going to discuss in this lecture going to take the analytical approach for velocity analysis with the example of the 3R1P chain of type 1.
+(Refer Slide Time: 00:58)

 So, we have already defined this velocity analysis problem which is to determine the input output velocity relations.

-We have 2 problems; the forward and the inverse problems.
+We have 2 problems the forward and the inverse problems.

-And for robots, we have the path planning problem which is the inverse problem which is very useful for a generation of output trajectories by a robot manipulator which we are going to discuss very soon.
-(Refer Slide Time: 01:29)
+And for robots we have the path planning problem, which is the inverse problem which is very useful for in a generation of output trajectories by a robot manipulator which we were going to discuss very soon.

-We will continue with the analytical velocity analysis for constraint mechanisms.
-So, later on we are going to look at robots and how paths can be generated.
+We will continue with the analytical velocity analysis for constraint mechanisms, later on we are going to look at robots and how paths can be generated.

-So, in this lecture, we are going to look at the 3R1P chain of type 1.
-We will assume that the displacement analysis is completed which means that I know the configuration of the mechanism of course, I am given one input.
-Because this has 1 degree of freedom, I can calculate the other angles using the displacement relations.
+So, in this lecture we are going to look at the 3R1P chain of type 1.
+We will assume that the displacement analysis is completed, which means that I know the configuration of the mechanism of course, I am given one input because this has one degree of freedom I can calculate the other angles using the displacement relations.
 We are now going to embark upon the velocity analysis problem.

 So, this is the 3R1P chain type 1.
 As I have mentioned that the configuration in terms of theta 2 s and also of course, theta 3.
-So, if I know theta 2 for example, I can find out s I can find out theta 3.
-If I am given s, I can find out theta 2 I can find out theta 3 all this we have discussed under displacement analysis.
-There are problem is now to determine the relation between theta 2 dot and s dot.
+So, if I know theta 2 for example, I can find out s I can find out theta 3 if I am given s I can find out theta 2 I can find out theta 3 all this we have discussed under displacement analysis.
+The problem is now to determine the relation between theta 2 dot and s dot.

-So, this s dot or s the displacement s is measured from this reference, s dot is the velocity of the slider.
+So, this s dot or s the displacement s is measured from this reference s dot is the velocity of the slider.